If you are looking for a few practical tips for your engagement photos, you are in the right place.

 This might be the perfect time to do a makeup trial for the wedding.

-We also recommend getting a manicure before the session (or at least taking care of any chipped nails).
+We recommend getting a manicure before the session (or at least taking care of chipped nails).

-Your photographer will probably want to take some gorgeous photos of you showing off your ring.
+Your photographer will probably want to take gorgeous photos of you showing off your ring.

 Speaking of rings, we recommend having your ring cleaned just before your engagement session.
 That way, it will really sparkle in your photos.